mrspecht/mrspecht/README.md

 ## About me

-I’m Andre Specht, an Instructor and Developer with with over a decade of experience helping adult learners build real-world skills through practical, engaging training.
+I’m Andre Specht, an Instructor and Developer with over a decade of experience helping adult learners build real-world skills through practical, engaging training.
 With a background in education, coding, and design, I’m passionate about making complex topics easier to understand and creating learning experiences that make an impact.

 Over the years, I’ve worked with cross-functional teams to design courses, deliver hands-on instruction, and prepare learners for roles in software and